 The Club offers refunds on merchandise in accordance with its statutory obligations.

-The club has a child wellbeing officer who wil follw policies/procedures for the protection of children and vulnerable adults as directed by the SFA directive for the wellbeing of children.
-The club has appointed a wellbeing officer who will be responsible for the monitoring, developing and implementation of these policies. the identified wellbeing officer will also act as the liaison monitoring officer for the club in respect of Disclosure Scotland and the vetting of staff and or volunteers whose role(s) while operating under aegis of Montrose Football Club bring them into regular contact with children and/or vulnerable adults.
+The club has a child wellbeing officer who will follow policies/procedures for the protection of children and vulnerable adults as directed by the SFA directive for the wellbeing of children.
+The officer will be responsible for the monitoring, developing and implementation of these policies. the identified wellbeing officer will also act as the liaison monitoring officer for the club in respect of Disclosure Scotland and the vetting of staff and or volunteers whose role(s) while operating under aegis of Montrose Football Club bring them into regular contact with children and/or vulnerable adults.

 The Club, and its entire staff, in their dealings with individual and corporate customers/supporters will endeavour to conduct themselves in accordance with the highest ethical standards.